itsdfish/DiscreteEventsLite.jl/README.md

 ## Extending

-The functionality of the package can be extended by creating subtypes of `AbstractEvent` and/or `AbstractScheduler`, and use multiple dispatch add desired behavior.
+The functionality of the package can be extended by creating subtypes of `AbstractEvent` and/or `AbstractScheduler`, and use multiple dispatch to add desired behavior.